GoogleContainerTools/kpt-functions-catalog/functions/go/fix/README.md

 2. `upstream` section(if present), in the `v1alpha1` Kptfile is converted to `upstream` and `upstreamLock` sections in `v1alpha2` version of Kptfile.
 3. `dependencies` section will be removed from the Kptfile.
-4. Setters no longer follow the openapi format.
-The setters and substitutions will be converted to simple setter patterns. `apply-setters` function and transformed setters will be added to the mutators section in the `pipeline` section.
+4. Setters no longer follow the OpenAPI format.
+The setters and substitutions will be converted to simple setter patterns. `apply-setters` function is declared in the `pipeline` section.
+   Setters are configured using [configMap] option.
-5. Function configs will be transformed(function annotation will be removed) and corresponding definitions will be added to Kptfile.
+5. Function annotation from function configs will be removed and corresponding function definitions will be [declared in pipeline] section of Kptfile.
+Reference to function config is added via [configPath] option.

+Limitations of `fix` function:

+1. All the functions are treated as mutators by the `fix` function while migrating and are added to the mutators section in the pipeline.
+Users must manually go through the functions and move the validator functions to the [validators] section in the pipeline section of `v1alpha2` Kptfile.
+2. [Openapi validations] and [required setters] feature offered by v0.X.Y setters is no longer offered in v1.0 version of kpt. `fix` function will remove them.
+   Users must write their own validation functions to achieve the functionality.
+   Tip: Adding a [starlark function] would be an easier alternative to achieve the equivalent validation functionality.
+3. If you have used [Starlark runtime] in v0.X, please checkout the new and improved [starlark function] and declare it in the pipeline as `fix` funtion will remove them.
+4. [Auto-setters] feature is deprecated in v1.0 version of kpt.
+Since the setters are migrated to a new and simple declarative version, package consumers can easily declare all the setter values and render them all at once.
+5. The `fix` function does not alter resources in live cluster.
+   If you are using the [inventory object] to manage live cluster, please refer to [live migrate] docs to perform live migration separately.

 <!--mdtogo-->